mskcc/ACCESS-Pipeline/README.md

 ### 5. Update your PATH variable:
 Abra and pybedtools will use versions of BWA & bedtools implicitly.
 This is not ideal, but remains the only solution for now unless we move to Docker containers.
 This will also leverage the correct verison of GCC for pybedtools.

-If you are on LUNA, put the following at the end of your `~/access_pipeline_0.0.26/bin/activate` to get the required versions of any tools that will be called based on the PATH variable:
+If you are on LUNA, put the following two lines at the end of your `~/access_pipeline_0.0.26/bin/activate` to get the required versions of any tools that will be called based on the PATH variable:
 ```
 export PATH="$VIRTUAL_ENV/bin:/common/lsf/9.1/linux2.6-glibc2.3-x86_64/etc:/common/lsf/9.1/linux2.6-glibc2.3-x86_64/bin:/opt/common/CentOS_6-dev/bin/current:/usr/local/bin:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/sbin:/opt/common/CentOS_6-dev/nodejs/node-v6.10.1/bin/"
+export LD_LIBRARY_PATH="/opt/common/CentOS_6/gcc/gcc-4.9.3/lib64:/common/lsf/9.1/linux2.6-glibc2.3-x86_64/lib"
 ```

 Then you'll have to do the following to get that update to your PATH in your current shell: